firebase/quickstart-unity/analytics/testapp/readme.md

     Settings**.
 Select your **Custom Keystore** from the dropdown list and enter its password.
 Then, select your **Project Key** alias and enter your key's password.
-    enabled in your project, you'll see compile errors from some types in the
   - Please see the
     [Known Issues](https://firebase.google.com/docs/unity/setup#known-issues)
     section of the